oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 ![What a profile does](profile_does.png)

-It's important to note that each profile is importing a selection of controls from each source, then making its own modifications to parameters and other content in those controls.
+It's important to note that each profile is importing a selection of controls from each source, then making its own *suggested* modifications to parameters and other content in those controls.
+They are suggested in the sense that downstream profiles may override those settings - with priority given to the later profiles in the pipeline.
 This way the catalogs themselves can remain relatively static, and individual use cases can effectively create a custom catalog based on the original controls plus modifications.
-The authoring tools here provide ways to make those modifications, both to the controls and to the profile, and to enter the implementation responses that are needed in a System Security Plan.
+The authoring tools here provide ways to make those modifications, both to the catalog controls and to the profiles, and to enter the implementation responses that are needed in a System Security Plan.

 ## `trestle author catalog-generate` and `trestle author catalog-assemble`

+`catalog-generate` will take an existing json catalog and write it out as markdown files for each control in a user-specified directory.
+That directory will contain subdirectories for each group in the catalog, and those directories may contain subdirectories for groups within groups.
+But controls containing controls are always split out into a series of controls in the same directory - and each control markdown file corresponds to a single control.

+We now look at the contents of a typical control markdown file.

 A Control may contain many parts, but only one of them is a Statement, which describes the function of the control.
 The statement itself is broken down into separate items, each of which may contain parameter id's in "moustache" (`{{}}`) brackets.
 Below is an example of a control statement as generated in markdown form by the `catalog-generate` command.